 We’re not talking about politics here.
 Imagine spending considerable sums of money on an arsenal of cheap banners only to find that the places you have designated to place them are all obstructed by something, be it trees, power lines, excessively bright streetlights, or even buildings and billboards.
 Doesn’t this go against the core tenant of opting for a banner in the first place?

 If your answer to that question was “yes”, then you are certainly on the right track.
-That’s because the primary purpose of making a campaign banner in the first place is to elicit a response from potential voters.
+According to Bloomsburg Rentals, That’s because the primary purpose of making a campaign banner in the first place is to elicit a response from potential voters.
 As such, no matter where you place your banner, make sure that there is a clear line of sight from distinct vantage points.
-To this effect, make sure that all components of the banner itself are distinctly visible, otherwise people will not know what to focus on and may not even register that it is a campaign banner.
+To this effect, make sure that all components of the banner itself are distinctly visible, otherwise, people will not know what to focus on and may not even register that it is a campaign banner.

 Have A Way With Words